ibressler/ibressler.github.io/content/about.md

 +++

 Hello, my name is Ingo Breßler.
 This is my portfolio page.

-I'm a computer engineer by training with a focus on numerics, machine control, computational geometry, optimization algorithms and more.
+I'm a computer engineer focussed on data analysis, computational geometry, machine control, optimization algorithms and more.

-This is the portfolio of Ingo Breßler.

 {{< icon "rocket icon-pulse-fast" >}}